This post contains affiliates. Click here to read my affiliate policy.

 1/4 cup of baking soda

 20-30 drops of essential oil of your choice.
-I recommend Plant Therapy Lavender Essential Oil 100% Pure, Undiluted, Therapeutic Grade 10 mL (1/3 oz)
+I recommend Plant Therapy Lavender Essential Oil 100% Pure, Undiluted, Therapeutic Grade, for Aromatherapy Diffuser and Body Care Use, 10 mL (1/3 oz)

 This makes up 2 cups or so ahead of time to have it stored in a jar for later.